Breaking News

 A variety of specialized equipment is deployed, reflecting each nation’s expertise in reconnaissance and intelligence operations.
 These advanced tools enable effective exploration, surveillance, and real-time data collection essential for intelligence missions.

-The Belgian contribution to "Yellow Guardian" also includes the Falcon Light Multirole Vehicle (LMV), a versatile and modern platform designed for reconnaissance, patrol, and logistical support.
+The Belgian contribution to "Yellow Guardian" also includes the Falcon Command and Liaison Vehicle (CLV), a versatile and modern platform designed for enhanced protection, off-road mobility, speed, transportability, and seamless interoperability with NATO allies.
 This vehicle features advanced mobility, making it highly effective in off-road environments.
-The Falcon LMV is equipped with a modular protection system, offering resistance against small arms fire, improvised explosive devices (IEDs), and mines.
-Depending on mission requirements, it can be armed with a remotely operated weapon station, typically mounting a 7.62 mm or 12.7 mm machine gun, providing both defensive and offensive capabilities.
+The Falcon CLV is equipped with a modular protection system, offering resistance against small arms fire, improvised explosive devices (IEDs), and mines.
+They are armed with a Light RCWS mounting a 7.62mm machine gun.
 Its compact size and adaptability make it ideal for a variety of tactical scenarios.

 The Dutch Fennek armored reconnaissance vehicle is equipped with long-range observation systems and advanced communication tools for real-time data transmission.
 It is armed with either a 12.7 mm machine gun or a 40 mm automatic grenade launcher and is designed for surveillance, intelligence gathering, and target designation.
-It offers high autonomy and effective protection against mines.
+It offers high autonomy and effective protection against anti-personnel mines.

 The Dutch Fennek armored reconnaissance vehicle is equipped with long-range observation systems and advanced communication tools for real-time data transmission (Picture source: Army Recognition)